whatfoodbanksneed/food_bank_api/Readme.md

 pip install web.py
 ```

-For a fresh file of foodbank information you should run:
+For a fresh file of food bank information you should run:
 ```
-python get_foodbank_details_and_write_to_file.py
+python get_food_bank_details_and_write_to_file.py
 ```

-That will create a new, current version of foodbank_data_storage.txt
+That will create a new, current version of food_bank_data_storage.txt

-That'll take a couple of hours, so you might prefer to just use the foodbank_data_storage.txt that comes in this repo when you're getting started.
+That'll take a couple of hours, so you might prefer to just use the food_bank_data_storage.txt that comes in this repo when you're getting started.
 It'll become increasingly out-of-date, but you can use it to make sure you've set things up correctly.

 Then run the server:
 ```